canokeys/canokey-documentation/content/_index.md

 ## Contribution Method

-We welcome contributions to this document.
+Contributions to this document are welcome.
 Please fork the [documentation](https://github.com/canokeys/canokey-documentation) and send a Pull Request.